codefresh-io/cf-triggers/README.md

 ## Normalized Event

-It's responsibility of *Event Source* to get interesting events (or generate; `cron` for example) from external system either with WebHook or using some pooling technique, extract *unique event URI* and *normalize* these events and send then to `hermes`.
+It's responsibility of *Event Provider* to get interesting events (or generate; `cron` for example) from external system either with WebHook or using some pooling technique, extract *unique event URI* and *normalize* these events and send then to `hermes`.

 ### Normalization format